Date of Award

 In one large urban school district in Ohio, a school nurse, mentorship program was developed and implemented to assist new nurses in their transition to school health.
 Since no formal mentor training existed within the school district that employs this DNP nurse executive student, plans to conduct a pilot study to measure school nurse, mentor confidence after completion of an educational module on communication skills for the mentor were initiated.
 The study utilized a pre and post-survey design to measure the impact of the training program.

 Hotler, Amy DNP, RN, LSN, APHN-BC, "Poster: Communication strategies for the school nurse mentor: A pilot training program" (2017).
-Doctoral Theses.
+Doctor of Nursing Practice Scholarly Projects.
 30.

 Community Health and Preventive Medicine Commons, Health and Medical Administration Commons, Health Services Administration Commons, Nursing Administration Commons, Public Health and Community Nursing Commons